 All of the Points-Based System (PBS) visa routes offer the option of bringing their dependents (classed as a direct relative) to the UK, but the Tier 1 Investor route, unsurprisingly, offers the best options for dependents of Tier 1 Investor Visa holders as they do not need to prove maintenance funds.
 This is different from the vast majority of dependent options in the UK and is likely down to the fact the Tier 1 Investor Visa holder is likely to be able to comfortably support their dependents in the UK.
 This is not necessarily true of any of the other visa routes, therefore they must prove that their stay can be maintained.

 For the purposes of clarity, dependents are defined as spouses (a husband, wife or partner) and children under the age of 18.
 While some visa routes may give you the option to bring parents and other family members to the UK, the Tier 1 Investor Visa does not offer this option.
-This is because, in the majority of cases, adults are not dependent on another family member.
+This is because, in the most cases, adults are not dependent on another family member.
 If you have other adult family members who wish to come to the UK, they will need to gain their own visa for their stay.

 Once the application is approved, you will then be able to get your Biometric Residence Permit - which is your proof of stay.
 If you are applying from within the UK, you will receive this in the post.
 If you are based outside of the UK, you will be able to pick up your Biometric Residence Permit upon your arrival in the UK.
 This Biometric Residence Permit will need to be collected within 10 days of the date you specified you would arrive in the UK during your application.
 If you fail to do so, your visa may be cancelled.